gmholton/gmholton.github.io/_publications/2017-03-30-2017-halmahera-orientation.md

 title: "A unified system of spatial orientation in the Austronesian and non-Austronesian languages of Halmahera"
 collection: publications
 permalink: /publication/2017-halmahera-orientation
-excerpt: 'The Austronesian and non-Austronesian languages of Halmahera Island and vicinity share a system of absolute spatial orientation in which the up-down axis is oriented horizontally along the coast.
-The systems in the individual languages have converged so that it is possible to speak of a single Halmaheran system of orientation whose spatial semantics are independent of language.
-However, the factors determining the orientation of the upcoast-downcoast axis—which way is up and which is down—have remained elusive.
-Drawing on a comprehensive survey of the orientation of the upcoast-downcoast axis in Halmahera, we propose an account of orientation in Halmahera which unites both coastal and riverine uses of the up-down axis.
-We suggest that the orientation of the upcoast direction toward the interior of bays derives from its origin as an upstream directional.
-An originally non-Austronesian system of riverine orientation has diffused into the Austronesian languages and been adapted to form a pan-Halmaheran directional system.'
 date: 2017-03-30
 venue: 'NUSA'
 paperurl: 'http://hdl.handle.net/10108/89846'